-Language that had been deleted from Rule 12(b)(2) as unnecessary was restored and 164 relocated in (b)(1).
-The change begins the treatment of pretrial motions with an appropriate 165 general statement and responds to concerns that the deletion might have been perceived as 166 unintentionally restricting the district courts' authority to rule on pretrial motions.
-New 167 subparagraph (c)(2) was added to state explicitly the district court's authority to extend or reset 168 the deadline for pretrial motions; this authority had been recognized implicitly in language being 169 170 deleted from Rule 12(e).
-In subdivision (c), the cross reference to Rule 52 was restricted to Rule 52(b).
-And in (c)(3)(B), "only" was deleted from the phrase "prejudice only" because it was 171 superfluous.
-Finally, the Committee Note was amended to state explicitly that the rule is not 172 intended to change or supersede statutory deadlines under provisions such as the Jury Selection 173 174 and Service Act.
+Language that had been deleted from Rule 12(b)(2) as unnecessary was restored and relocated in (b)(1).
+The change begins the Rule's treatment of pretrial motions with an appropriate general statement and responds to concerns that the deletion might have been perceived as unintentionally restricting the district courts' authority to rule on pretrial motions.
+The reference to "double jeopardy" was dropped from the nonexclusive list in (b)(3)(a) to permit further debate over the treatment of such claims.
+New subparagraph (c)(2) was added to state explicitly the district court's authority to extend or reset the deadline for pretrial motions; this authority had been recognized implicitly in language being deleted from Rule 12(e).
+In subdivision (c), the cross reference to Rule 52 was omitted as unnecessarily controversial.
+Subparagraphs (c)(3)(A) and (B) were converted to two separate paragraphs (c)(3) and (c)(4) for clarity.
+In (c)(4), the reference to "double jeopardy" was omitted to mirror the omission from (b)(3)(a), and the word "only" was deleted from the phrase "prejudice only" because it was superfluous.
+Finally, the Committee Note was amended to reflect these post-publication changes and to state explicitly that the rule is not intended to change or supersede statutory deadlines under provisions such as the Jury Selection and Service Act.